jkosik/app1-deploy/README.md

 ```

 #### Annotation example
-Example for `app1` containing one parent Helm Chart and on child subchart.
+Example for `app1`.
+For demonstrating complexity `app1` acts as the Umbrella Helm Chart with Subchart (nginx) and also external dependency (haproxy).

 Nginx is part of subchart and image and tag reference in the Annotation must follow path from values.yaml file, i.e. prefixed by nginx (nginx.image.name, nginx.image.tag)
 app1.helm.image-name and app1.helm.image-tag contain default path and are used only for clarity (could be removed)